microsoftgraph/msgraph-sdk-powershell/src/Security/v1.0/docs/Update-MgSecuritySubjectRightsRequest.md

 ```

 ### -Notes
-List of notes associcated with the request.
+List of notes associated with the request.
 To construct, see NOTES section for NOTES properties and create a hash table.

 ```yaml